ATARCA/nft-share-platform-contracts/README.md

 Todo:
 - [x] Skeleton setup for development
-- [ ] Specify license before publishing this repo.
+- [x] Specify license before publishing this repo.
 Contracts set to MIT licence, please change if not suitable.
-- [ ] Extend contract deployment to support xdai / networks used in experiments
+- [x] Extend contract deployment to support networks used in experiments